Shirakumo/lichat-protocol/README.md

 1. If the `key` in the update is either not in the target user's map of shares, or the key is not associated with `nil`, a `identity-already-used` failure is sent back and the update is dropped.
 1. The connection the update is coming from is associated with the `key` in the target user's map of shares.
 1. The update is sent back to the originating connection.

+#### 7.16 Icons (shirakumo-icons)
+Purpose: allows associating icons with channels and users.

+This extension requires the `shirakumo-channel-info` or `shirakumo-user-info` extensions.

+For channels and users, a new key type is introduced:

+- `:icon` The value of which must be a base64 encoded image file, with the content type prefixed like so: `content-type base64`.

+The server may reject images that are too large in dimension, or have a bad content-type.
+The server must in the very least support `image/png` and `image/gif` as content-types.

 ## See Also